heikkill/easy-inject/README.md

 ```

 ..or simply implement a class inherited from ```EasyInjectSettings``` and place it on the classpath.
 It will be scanned and hopefully found by EasyInject.

+### Notes
+- Injected class has to have a no-argument constructor
+- Don't create circular dependencies
+- Circular dependencies between singletons might work
+-